reedessick/w4t-analysis/analysis/cita/sf.md

   * 6th order : brown

 Each field has a table showing the structure functions calculated separately for each of the 51 snapshots available with the same flow parameters.
+Flow parameters are represented in the rows and columns of each table.
+Rows correspond to M and columns correspond to MA.

 ---